valentin-marquez/topgg-voter/readme.md

 2. Enter your cookies in the `Cookies` field (see [How to get cookies](#how-to-get-cookies))
 3. Click `Vote` to start the voting process
 4. Now you can minimize the app and it will continue to vote for you in the background, you can close from the tray icon.
+5. [INFO] if you want to add multiple accounts you must use incognito mode, since the account cookie is deleted when you log out or switch to another account.
+You should also keep in mind that cookies last for 30 days stored in top.gg
-5. [INFO] You can add all the cookies you want.
+6. [INFO] You can add all the cookies you want.
-6. [INFO] The app check each 1 hour if you have to vote again.
+7. [INFO] The app check each 1 hour if you have to vote again.
-7. [INFO] In the first run the app create a shortcut in the startup folder, so you don't need to open the app every time you turn on your pc.
+8. [INFO] In the first run the app create a shortcut in the startup folder, so you don't need to open the app every time you turn on your pc.
 ## How to get cookies

 1. Open Google Chrome